-Calculation of $c{atten}$ derives from the self-dose values of the dosimeter grains (Bell, 1979; Mejdahl, 1979; Aitken, 1985, Guérin et al., 2012).
-For an active grain within a homogenous inactive matrix, the self-dose fraction, $\varphi$ , is the proportion of the energy emitted by the grain that is self-absorbed; or equivalently, the beta dose rate to the grain as a proportion of the dose rate to an infinitely large grain.
-The value of $\varphi$ is dependent on the grain size and elemental composition, and on the beta energy spectrum (i.e the radionuclide source).
-By symmetry, its complement gives the relative attenuation of dose for a nonactive grain in a homogenous, active matrix, hence $c{atten} = 1 - \varphi$ (see Aitken (1985): Appendix C).
+Calculation of $c{\rm atten}$ derives from the self-dose values of the dosimeter grains (Bell, 1979; Mejdahl, 1979; Aitken, 1985, Guérin et al., 2012).
+For an active grain within a homogenous inactive matrix, the self-dose fraction, φ , is the proportion of the energy emitted by the grain that is self-absorbed or, equivalently, the beta dose rate to the grain as a proportion of the dose rate to an infinitely large grain.
+The value of φ is dependent on the grain size and elemental composition, and on the beta energy spectrum (i.e. the radionuclide source).
+By symmetry, its complement gives the relative attenuation of dose for a non-active grain in a homogenous, active matrix, hence $c{\rm atten} = 1 - \varphi$ (see Aitken, 1985, Appendix C therein).

 The key assumption in the use of $1-\varphi$ is that the matrix surrounding the grain is homogenous at the range of beta radiation.
-This assumption is likely to be valid in some circumstances, such as for quartz grains imbedded in fine-grain pottery-and this was indeed the dominant application of trapped-charge dating in the 1960s and 70s, when the original formulation was developed.
-However, since the development of Optically Stimulated Luminescence (OSL) dating (Huntley et al., 1985) and especially since the development of single-aliquot OSL protocols (Duller et al., 1994; Murray & Wintle, 2000), the vast majority of dating applications concern sediment with sand-sized or silt-sized grains.
+This assumption is likely to be valid in some circumstances, such as for quartz grains imbedded in fine-grain pottery - and this was indeed the dominant application of trapped-charge dating in the 1960s and 1970s when the original formulation was developed.
+However, since the development of Optically Stimulated Luminescence (OSL) dating (Huntley et al., 1985) and especially since the development of single-aliquot OSL protocols (Duller, 1994; Murray and Wintle, 2000), the vast majority of dating applications concern sediment with sand-sized or silt-sized grains.
 In such cases, the size of the grains is comparable with the range of beta particles.
-Beta sources in such sediments are localised-either uniformly distributed throughout the volume of some individual mineral grains, or in secondary mineral coatings formed on grain surfaces - and so their distribution in the matrix is heterogeneous.
-In such cases, it is not clear that the assumption of a homogenous matrix is reasonable (Guérin et al., 2012).
+Beta sources in such sediments are localised - either uniformly distributed throughout the volume of some individual mineral grains, or in secondary mineral coatings formed on grain surfaces - and so their distribution in the matrix is heterogeneous.
+In such cases it is not clear that the assumption of a homogenous matrix is reasonable (Guérin et al., 2012).

 Our aim here is to re-assess the beta dose rate calculation for dosimeters in granular sediment, and to propose a model of beta attenuation that is sufficiently simple for routine application.
-The model (Section 2) seeks to achieve this by modifying the $1-\varphi$ model that is currently in use, taking account of the variable grain-size distributions of sources, dosimeters, and bulk sediment, and for the possibility of sources being held on grain surfaces.
-As input to the model, Section 3 provides revised and extended values of $\varphi$ for each category of source (K, U, Th), for both whole-grain and surface sources.
-These $\varphi$ values take into account a recent revision to the $^{40}$ K beta spectrum, and the effect of etching on the self-dose values of dosimeter grains.
-In Section 4, the simple model of beta attenuation is tested against detailed Monte-Carlo-based radiation transport simulations with a geometry of closely packed spheres.
+The model (Sect.
+2) seeks to achieve this by modifying the $1-\varphi$ model that is currently in use, taking account of the variable grain-size distributions of sources, dosimeters, and bulk sediment, and the possibility of sources being held on grain surfaces.
+As input to the model, Sect.
+3 provides revised and extended values of φ for each category of source (K, U, Th) for both whole-grain and surface sources.
+These φ values take into account a recent revision to the $^{40}{\rm K}$ beta spectrum and the effect of etching on the self-dose values of dosimeter grains.
+In Sect.
+4, the simple model of beta attenuation is tested against detailed Monte Carlo-based radiation transport simulations with a geometry of closely packed spheres.
 Section 5 seeks to incorporate the effect of moisture into the revised attenuation model.
 Section 6 shows empirical evidence of surface-held radionuclides in typical samples.

 Figure 1.
-Schematic illustration of some idealised sediments discussed in Section 2.
-Red indicates a source region/grain; blue indicates a dosimeter grain; white indicates a grain/region of no radioactivity.
+Schematic illustration of some idealised sediments discussed in Sect.
+2. Red indicates a source region or grain, blue indicates a dosimeter grain, and white indicates a grain or region of no radioactivity.

-2. Balanced Energy Model
+2 Balanced Energy Model